-What are Sexual Harm Prevention Orders and Sexual Offences Prevention Orders?
+Leading defence lawyers specialising in Sexual Harm Prevention orders (SHPO) and Sexual Offences Prevention Orders (SOPO)

 They are civil orders made by a court, and can be best described as a ‘Sexual ASBO’.
 Prior to March 2015 they were known as Sexual Offences Prevention Orders (SOPO) .
 Post March 2015 they are known as Sexual Harm Prevention Orders (SHPO).

 Not necessarily.
 They can be made against any person who is convicted of a qualifying offence under the Sexual Offences Act 2003 but also can be made against someone based solely on alleged behaviour which did not result in a prosecution.
 In order to make a order, the court must be satisfied that the offender presents a risk of sexual harm to the public (or particular members of the public) and that an order is necessary to protect against such risk.
 Such a scenario would be behaviour which does not amount to an offence but which the Police or Social Services consider troubling.

 Is it recorded as a conviction and recorded on the Police National Computer (PNC)?

 Any conviction in the criminal courts automatically is recorded as such.
 Any civil order imposed by the courts will show up on a PNC check.
 Of more relevance any such conviction or order would be present on any enhanced Disclosure and Barring search and would unless in exceptional circumstances prevent employment in certain areas.

 When does it become spent?

 After the length of the order.
 However, please be aware on some employment forms there is a specific request for all convictions including spent and also as above such convictions will show up on an enhanced DBS check.